timofurrer/.vim/README.md

 ### vundle
 [vundle on GitHub](https://github.com/gmarik/vundle)
-Vundle is a plugin manager.
+`vundle` is a plugin manager.
 You can easily configure a set of vim plugins you want to use in your `vimrc`.
 The plugins must be available in a git repository.
 Specify your plugins like this in your `vimrc`: